SherryLabs/sherry-sdk/docs/docs/sdk/parameters.md

   'Select Token',
   createSelectOptions(tokenOptions),
   true,
-  'Choose the token to use'
+  'Choose the token to use',
 );
 ```